 The Data Protection Commission Issues Guidance.
-Jeanne Kelly and Ciara O'Kennedy explain.
+Ciara O'Kennedy explain.

 With the pending return to the workplace for many employees, some clarity for employers has been provided by the Data Protection Commission’s (DPC) recently published Guidance Note on the processing of COVID-19 vaccination data in the employment context.

 In the Guidance the DPC sets out its general position: